-When it gets close to the end of the year, you should make sure that you are getting the most out of your dental insurance plan before it expires!
-Dental insurance doesn’t roll over, it simply renews at the end of the year.
+As the end of the year approaches, it is important to get the most out of your dental insurance plan before it expires.
+Most dental insurance plans do not roll over, they simply renew at the beginning of the year for calendar-year plans or the renewal month for plan-year benefits.
 You’re likely paying for your plan, so why not fully use it?

 Use it or Lose it!